This is the place for answers concerning the PATCHMAN TURBO VL upgrade chip for the Yamaha VL70-m Virtual Acoustic Tone Generator.

 Q.) When I save a Voice to the Internal bank it doesn't sound the same as the original.
 Why?

 A.) Unfortunately this is normal.
 It appears this is a quirk in the way the Internal memory bank is implemented in the VL70-m.
 We aren't sure why this happens but this is normal for the VL70-m.
 If you don't believe it, install the stock factory chip and store Pr1 GuitHero to the Internal bank then carefully compare the tone between the Pr1 and Internal bank version.
 We suspect it is due to the way the VL70-m stores its effects settings- or lack thereof.
 We suspect that a few of the parameters are not saved when a Pr1/Pr2 Voice is saved to the Internal bank.
 And unfortunately this problem is magnified since the TURBO VL Voices utilize the effects much more creatively and dynamically than the factory presets did.
-The good news is that you can tweak the Internal bank Voices to your liking and simply resave them.
+The good news is that you can tweak the Internal bank Voices to your liking and simply resave them and all is well.

 Q.) Some of the TURBO VL Internal bank Voices don't sound exactly the same as their counterparts in the Preset banks.
 Why?